TaxiKab119/landing-page/README.md

 # landing-page
-Creating an entire web page from scratch using a design provided by TOP.
+Creating a web page from scratch using a design provided by TOP.

 # Skills Used